-In this post we show you how to tie one of the most popular and effective nymph patterns for trout – the Pheasant Tail Nymph, often just called a PTN.
+In this post we show you how to tie one of the most popular and effective nymph patterns for fly fishing for trout – the Pheasant Tail Nymph, often just called a PTN.

-As with all our fly-tying articles, we’ll show you the full step-by-step pattern with pictures to tie the Pheasant Tail Nymph pattern with all the materials needed.
+As with all our fly-tying articles, we’ll show you the full step-by-step pattern with pictures to tie the this pattern with all the materials needed.
 We’ve also embedded a handy video tutorial to tying the PTN.

 Pheasant Tail Nymph recipe

 - A brass or tungsten bead depending on preferred sink rate.
 Tungsten alloy steel, made by specialist tungsten materials specialists such as Agescan International, is much heavier for a given volume than brass and produces a faster sink rate.
-We tend to use copper colored tungsten allow beads and dull them with a marker pen if fish are skittish.
+We tend to use copper colored tungsten allow beads and dull them with a dark brown or black marker pen if fish are skittish.

-- A small bunch (say five) ringneck pheasant tail feather fibres
+- A small bunch (say five) ringneck pheasant tail fibers

 - Two or three strands of peacock herl